pravega/charts/charts/pravega/README.md

 http://[CLUSTER_NAME]-pravega-controller.[NAMESPACE]:10080/
 ```

-Check out the [external access documentation](https://github.com/pravega/pravega-operator/blob/master/doc/external-access.md) if your clients need to connect to Pravega from outside Kubernetes.
+Check out the documentation on [external access](https://github.com/pravega/pravega-operator/blob/master/doc/external-access.md) if your clients need to connect to Pravega from outside Kubernetes.

-Check out the [exposing Segmentstore service on single IP address](https://github.com/pravega/pravega-operator/blob/master/doc/external-access.md#exposing-segmentstore-service-on-single-ip-address-and-different-ports) if your clients need to connect to all Pravega Segmentstore instances on the same IP address from outside Kubernetes.
+Check out the section on [exposing Segmentstore service on single IP address](https://github.com/pravega/pravega-operator/blob/master/doc/external-access.md#exposing-segmentstore-service-on-single-ip-address-and-different-ports) if your clients need to connect to all Pravega Segmentstore instances on the same IP address from outside Kubernetes.

 ## Updating Pravega Cluster